sparkle-css/sparkle-docs/docs/Layouts/README.md

 __Note:__ These breakpoint modifiers are also applicable to the offsets (ex.: `make-offset-4-small`).

 __Note:__ It is important to remember that both columns and offsets must fit within a 12-column grid.
-Going over 12 would result is visual problems when laying out your elements.
+Going over 12 would result is visual problems when laying out your elements, unless the class `make-multiline` is added to the `columns` element, in which case it will create a new row automatically.

 ---
 ### __Heroes__
-*Description coming soon...*
+The `hero` class allows the user to boldly display visual elements on the page, like a banner, for example.
+In order to create it, simply add `hero` to a `<div>` element

 ```html
 <div class="hero make-$size [make-$type]">